facebook/react/docs/tutorial/tutorial.md

 This uses the new JavaScript arrow function syntax.
 If you click on a square now, you should get an alert in your browser.

+Note that we're passing a function as the `onClick` prop.
+Doing `onClick={alert('click')}` would alert immediately instead of when the button is clicked.

 React components can have state by setting `this.state` in the constructor, which should be considered private to the component.
 Let's store the current value of the square in state, and change it when the square is clicked.
 First, add a constructor to the class to initialize the state:

 ```javascript